Interacting diffusions and trees of excursions: convergence and comparison: Convergence to the virgin island model

-for every $t\leq T$, every $K\in\N$ and some constant $C_T\in[1,\infty)$.
-We used Lemma~\ref{l:first_moment_estimate_X_Z} for the last inequality.
+for every $t\leq T$ and every $K\in\N$.
+We used Lemma~\ref{l:first_moment_estimate_X_Z} for the last but one inequality and the estimate $a\leq 1+a^2$ for $a\in\R$ for the last inequality.
 Note that the right-hand side is finite.
 Applying Doob's $L^2$ submartingale inequality (e.g.\ Theorem II.70.2 in~\cite{RogersWilliams2000a}) to the submartingale $\sum_{i=1}^N \Xb_t^N(i)$, using Fatou's lemma and applying Gronwall's inequality to~\eqref{eq:se_mo_XN}, we conclude that

-The right-hand side is bounded uniformly in $N\in\N$ due to Assumption~\ref{a:second_moments}.
 The proof in the case of the loop-free $N$-island model is analogous. \end{proof} Recall $\taut_K^N$ from~\eqref{eq:tautKN}.
-Next we show that stopping at the time $\taut_K^N$ has no impact in the limit $K\to\infty$. \begin{lemma} Assume~\ref{a:A1_N} and~\ref{a:second_moments}.
+Next we show that stopping at the time $\taut_K^N$ has no impact within a finite time interval in the limit $K\to\infty$. \begin{lemma} Assume~\ref{a:A1_N} and~\ref{a:second_moments}.
 Then any solution of~\eqref{eq:XN_k} satisfies that